Russia entry requirements for Zambia passport holders

 May be checked

-Zambian passport holders need a visa to enter Russia in 2026.
-You must apply at a Russian embassy or consulate before travel — there is no visa-on-arrival or e-visa option for Zambian citizens.
-Plan ahead: the process takes at least 2–3 weeks.
+Zambian passport holders need a visa to enter Russia.
+You must apply at a Russian embassy or consulate before you travel — there is no online visa option for Zambian citizens.
+Plan ahead, because the process involves paperwork and a visit to the mission.

 Entry requirements